swiftlang/swift/docs/ARCOptimization.rst

 We want to be able to pair and eliminate (2)/(3) and (4)/(5).
 In order to do that, we need to move (2) from bb0 into bb1 and (4) from bb1 into bb2.
-In order to do this, we need to move a release along all paths into bb4 lest we lose dnymaic releases along that path.
+In order to do this, we need to move a release along all paths into bb4 lest we lose dynamic releases along that path.
 We also sink (6) in order to not have an extra release along that path.
 This then give us::

   bb0: